CCISEL/connect-controller/README.md

-For example, given a domain service `footballDb` with a promises based API, **compare** the two approaches of implementing a `football` route with a single action `leagueTable`, the former using express `Router` and the latter based on `controller-controller`:
+For example, given a domain service `footballDb` with a promises based API, **compare** the two approaches of implementing a `football` route with a single action `leagueTable`, the former using express `Router` and the latter based on `connect-controller`:

 ```js
 const router = express.Router()